dsw7/local-llm-benchmark/README.md

 ## Benchmarking LLM performance
 ### About
-This script runs a dummy prompt on several machines and several times.
+This script runs a dummy prompt against a specified LLM on several machines and several times.
 The execution times are gathered from which the means and standard deviations are calcaluted.
-Outlier execution times are rejected in order to account for Ollama models being reloaded after a period of inactivity.
+I use this program mainly to fine tune my hardware configurations.

 ### Usage
 Copy the example TOML file: